hhornbacher/cli-tools-base/README.md

 # @clitools/base

-Base module for writing advanced shell scripts with Node.js At it's core it uses [Yargs](https://github.com/yargs/yargs) for option and parameter parsing, so it's a good idea to look at that documentation first.
+Base module for writing advanced shell scripts with Node.js.

-Only tested with Linux (Ubuntu/Mint), Mac OS maybe also works, Windows is not supported.
+At it's core it uses [Yargs](https://github.com/yargs/yargs) for option and parameter parsing, so it's a good idea to look at that documentation first.

 ## Features